To use bootstrap pagination in Laravel 8, you must add it explicitly in the boot

 Adding this code will give the pagination part of your application the bootstrap pagination look and feel.

-In case if you are using Laravel 9, the Paginator Façade offers multiple different methods to select from different paginator templates and even various bootstrap versions.
-As shown below.
+Suppose you are using Laravel 9, the Paginator Façade offers multiple different methods to select from various paginator templates and even various bootstrap versions, as shown below.

 Update for Laravel 9: